tnichols217/notes/CSDS 391/Textbook/3 - Searching.md

 ### Greedy best first search

 - Incorporate an estimated cost to goal from each node when creating the heuristic
+- For example taking an absolute distance from that node to the target without exploring to get an estimate

+### A* search

+- Most

 ## Search Data Structures